-So if you’re in it just to “get rich,” you should go buy lotto tickets instead.
-While making money is part of the show, it can’t be your sole motivator.
-If you have the passion for business, everything else will follow: persistence, determination, hard work, and the drive to succeed.
+So if you’re in it just to “get rich,” go buy some lotto tickets instead.
+Yes, making money is part of the show—but it can’t be your sole motivator.
+If you have passion for your business, everything else you need on this journey will come naturally: hard work, determination, persistence and the drive to succeed.

 “The ability to make yourself do things that should be done.”

 Some say this is the most difficult value to practice.
 Being self-disciplined means being able to fight all the temptations and distractions that can ravenously gobble up your time.
 You have to be in control of yourself and act responsibly on a day-to-day basis in order to succeed!